ibra-kdbra/Cpp_Projects/README.md

 Shuffled random and customizable password generator.

 #### Features
-* Support for languages: Arabic, English, Spanish, French, Japenese.
+* Support for languages: Arabic, English, Spanish, French, Japanese.
 * Generates passwords of variable length, from 1 to 512 characters.
 * Support for custom characters.
 * TrayIcon Available